Rowanthepreacher/Callum-s-Library-App/README.md

 - **Lending System**: Track who has borrowed books and when they're due back
 - **Overdue Warnings**: Separate tab for books on loan longer than 30 days
 - **Quick Search**: Find books instantly by title, author, or ISBN
-- **Advanced Search**: Dedicated search tab with multiple criteria (ISBN, Title, Series, Author, Publisher)
+- **Advanced Search**: Dedicated search tab with multiple criteria (ISBN, Title, Series, Author, Artist, Publisher)
 - **Flexible Searching**: Case-insensitive with partial matching (typo-tolerant)
+- **Manual Cover Upload**: Upload custom cover images for any book
 - **Alphabetical Sorting**: All book lists automatically sorted by title
 - **Fully Editable**: All fields can be manually edited even after API lookup